cilium/cilium/Documentation/policy/language.rst

 Limitations and known issues
 ----------------------------

-The current known limitation is a deny policy with ``toEntities`` "world" for which a ``toFQDNs`` can cause traffic to be allowed if such traffic is considered external to the cluster.
+The current known limitations are the following:

+1) a deny policy with ``toEntities`` "world" for which a ``toFQDNs`` can cause traffic to be allowed if such traffic is considered external to the cluster.

 .. code-block:: yaml